noirbizarre/flask-restplus/doc/mask.rst

 ============

-Flask-Restplus support partial object fetching (aka. fields mask) by suppling a custom header in the request.
+Flask-Restplus support partial object fetching (aka. fields mask) by supplying a custom header in the request.

 By default the header is ``X-Fields`` but it ca be changed with the ``RESTPLUS_MASK_HEADER`` parameter.